-If you are looking to develop an IoT project, then this is the best single board computer for you.
+If you are looking to develop an IoT project, this is the best single board computer.
 It is popular for its price and size.
-The development board is Linux based, and the best part is it will automatically boot up once you plug in the Omega2Plus.
+The development board is Linux-based, and the best part is it will automatically boot up once you plug in the Omega2Plus.
 As the operating system is pre-installed, it increases efficiency by decreasing the time to get started.

 Insights of Onion Omega2Plus

-- For storage, it has a 32MB storage, and it offers a 128MB memory.
+- For storage, it has 32MB storage, and it offers 128MB memory.
 You can transfer data from your microSD also.

 - This device is really special as many docky and add-on boards are available to extend the functionalities to accomplish a wide range of projects.

 - Processing speed is really slow, and also, it does not contain a mini HDMI port like its competitor Raspberry Pi Zero.